damo2024/TERMUX-SETUP/README.md

 </p>

+# Report bugs
+If you notice issues while installing this tool or running this tool kindly mail to me at <a href="mailto: lisame0007@gmail.com">Gmail</a> or Open an issue via github.

+### Contributing
+Feel Free To Clone This Project.
+For Major Changes, Please Open An Issue First To Discuss What You Would Like To Change Or Add, Thank You!!.

 <h2 align="center">LICENSE</h2>

-TERMUX-SETUP is released under the MIT license, which grants the following permissions:
+**TERMUX-SETUP** Tools is released under the MIT license, which grants the following permissions:
 - Commercial use
 - Modification
 - Distribution